Paleo Diet and Type 2 Diabetes

 Some prefer the paleo diet because, since the introduction of agriculture and animal domestication 10,000 years ago, humans’ metabolic and physiological processes haven’t fully evolved to the relatively recent mass production and processing of foods.
-They also believe humans are more suited to the paleolithic way of eating and civilization’s current way of consuming food leads to chronic disease, including Type 2 diabetes and cardiovascular disease.
+They also believe humans are more suited to the paleolithic way of eating and civilization’s current way of consuming food leads to chronic disease, including type 2 diabetes and cardiovascular disease.

 Does the Paleo Diet Help People with Type 2 Diabetes?

-Some studies suggest there are benefits for people with Type 2 who are on the paleo diet, however, there are few peer-reviewed studies of its long-term impact.
-In the recent consensus report on nutrition by the American Diabetes Association, showed mixed results for people with Type 2 diabetes and prediabetes.
+Some studies suggest there are benefits for people with type 2 who are on the paleo diet, however, there are few peer-reviewed studies of its long-term impact.
+In the recent consensus report on nutrition by the American Diabetes Association, showed mixed results for people with type 2 diabetes and prediabetes.
 Common conclusions based on current research show the paleo diets benefits are:

-- Weight Loss and reduced BMI
+- Weight Loss and reduced body mass index (BMI)

 - Reduced blood pressure

 Other studies showed that the paleo diet leads to improvements in overall health and significantly reduces the risk of developing some health conditions, including metabolic syndrome and heart disease.

 This diet does not include grains, hydrogenated oils, dairy products, refined sugars, soy and preservatives and includes lean meats and healthy fats.
 Of course, as you can imagine, cereals and sugars were not used except for honey.
 You can see that, in general terms, it was a very natural feeding plan.

 Compared to the standard diabetes diet, which includes whole-grained foods, the paleo diet eliminates the following:

 - Whole grains such as wheat, rye, barley and oats